OpenHistoricalDataMap/MapnikTileServer/docs/intro.rst

 ----------------------

-A Tile Server is a web service which handle user request over the ``HTTP`` / ``HTTPS`` protcol.
-A user request is define over the reuqest URL.
-As response get the user a single tile of a map.
+A Tile Server is a web service which handle user request over the ``HTTP`` / ``HTTPS`` protocol.
+A user request is defined over the request URL, as response get the user a single tile of a map.

 .. figure:: _static/tile-server/tile-server-task.png